What is Health Promoting Schools?

 The HPS aims to:

-• Enhance the links between schools and their communities.
+- Enhance the links between the school and the community

 There is a strong evidence base for engaging in the HPS process: